Not dreaming at moment of understanding—even in a dream

 The difference between thinking and dreaming

-So, thinking now, isn't it like thinking in a dream?
+So, is thinking now not like thinking in a dream?
 How do you know that it's different?
-When there is another doorway appearing, otherwise when there are no sense-door objects or sense-door cittas arising in between at all, how can one know whether it's a dream or not a dream?
+It is only when there is another doorway appearing; otherwise, when there are no sense-door objects or sense-door cittas arising in between at all, how can one know whether it's a dream or not?
 Like now, see, what is there is not clear, right?
 Whether it's wholesome or unwholesome.
-The same as in a dream.
+It is the same as in a dream.
 [Yes.
 I think when the citta is akusala, it's very clear.]

 Who knows?
-The same as in a dream.
-No certain, no exact, no clear understanding of what is there.
-That's why we say, 'I'm thinking' or 'I'm dreaming,' because no other processes, sense-door ones, in between at all.
+It is the same as in a dream: there is no certain, no exact, or clear understanding of what is there.
+That's why we say, 'I'm thinking' or 'I'm dreaming,' because there are no other processes — no sense-door processes — in between at all.
 Otherwise, how could it be known that it's a dream?
 Because thinking is thinking, through the mind-door.
-While there are no other doorways, sense-doorways, in between, how can it be known whether it's dreaming or not dreaming?
-Isn't it right?
+While there are no other doorways (sense-doorways) in between, how can it be known whether it's dreaming or not dreaming?
+Isn't that right?

-Without the sense-door in between, how can it be known whether it's dreaming or not dreaming?
-[Even in between the moments of dreaming at night, there can be also some sense-door processes.]
+Without sense-door processes in between, how can it be known whether it's dreaming or not dreaming?
+[Even in between the moments of dreaming at night, there can also be some sense-door processes.]

 So, can you say that there are sense-door processes in between the mind-door processes?
-Aren't we dreaming about it now, through the mind-door and there are also sense-doors processes in between?
+Aren't we dreaming about it now through the mind-door, even while there are also sense-door processes in between?
 [Yes.]

 Dreaming, when not knowing whether it's kusala or akusala

-What is more?
-To be known that it was not a dream or that it was a dream.
-How can it be known whether it's a dream or not a dream?
+What arise more?
+To know that it was not a dream or that it was a dream?
+How can it be known whether it's a dream or not?
 [Not knowing whether it's true or not true.]

 What do you mean by true or not true?
-Dreaming dreams about what?
-Not the moment of thinking.
-Not the moment of dreaming.
-That's why what doorway arise more than the other doorways, to be taken for dreaming, day-dream or night-dream?
-[Mind-door.]
+What does dreaming dream about?
+It is not at moment of thinking, not at moment of dreaming.
+That's why, which doorway arises more than the other doorways, to be taken for dreaming — whether day-dreaming or night-dreaming?
+[The mind-door.]

 So, is there day-dreaming now or night-dreaming now?
 [Now it's day-dreaming.]

-See, the same, thinking.
-Just the word.
-Isn't it?
+See, it is the same — thinking.
+It is just a word, isn't it?
 Thinking has to be thinking.
-It cannot see, it cannot hear; it thinks, and so much fantasy thinking, by conditions.
+It cannot see, it cannot hear; it thinks, and there is so much fantasy thinking by conditions.
 That's why last night I dreamt about...
 See, who knows?
 And tonight, what will the dream be about?
-Unknown, like now; what kind of thinking in between sense-door processes?
+It is unknown, just like now.
+What kind of thinking occurs in between sense-door processes?
 Can it be expected?
 Can it be known?
 Not at all, just like in a dream.
 No one knows what tonight's dream will be about.

-But it's thinking, and for the one who is insane, what about his thinking?
-Just like common people, ordinary one, the mad man?
+But it's thinking.
+And for the one who is insane, what about their thinking?
+Just like an ordinary person, what about the madman?
 [He also thinks, but it's very incoherent.]

 Yes, but thinking is thinking.
 And thinking can be kusala by conditions or akusala by conditions.
 [Yes.]

 Even right now, the akusala moment is unknown, and the kusala moment is unknown.
 Is it different from thinking?
-Can the moment of kusala be known now?
+Can a moment of kusala be known now?
 [Now it's mostly akusala.]

 How do you know that it's mostly akusala?
 [Because...] more conditions.

-Can the thinking now also be the thinking in a dream?
-Or cannot be in a dream?
-It is only thinking, but it's different by conditions.
+Can the thinking now also be like the thinking in a dream?
+Or can it not be in a dream?
+It is only thinking, but it's different because of conditions.
 For the wise one and the ignorant one, can they think the same?
 Are there the same conditions for different people?
 [Not the same conditions.]

-That's why thinking cannot be anything else, it is thinking only, and there are so many, many, uncountable object of thinking, by conditions.
-That's why even we say, 'I'm dreaming,' it's thinking without sense-door processes in between, for longer than in daydreaming.
+That's why thinking cannot be anything else — it is thinking only — and there are so many, many, uncountable objects of thinking arising by conditions.
+That's why when we say, 'I'm dreaming,' it's simply thinking without sense-door processes in between, for a longer period than in daydreaming.

 The moment of helping others in a dream

 Because even now, we think that we are talking and thinking, but what about seeing?
-It seems it's there all day.
+It seems to be there all day.
 How come?
-And who knows what is there after the seeing, kusala or akusala?
-So now, what is this moment, kusala or akusala?
+And who knows what is there after seeing — kusala or akusala?
+So now, what is this moment — kusala or akusala?
 Can it be known?

-If it's not known, it's the same like dreaming: it's not known whether it's kusala or akusala.
-Like now, going shopping and going to read the book on Dhamma.
-And in a dream, can't there be moment of reading?
-Not just like when it's not a dream, but the idea is there.
-Doesn't one in a dream go somewhere, like now; kusala or akusala?
-Helping others in a dream.
-And what is moment of helping others now?
-Kusala moment or akusala moment?
+If it's not known, it's the same as dreaming: it's not known whether it's kusala or akusala.
+Like now, going shopping and going to read a book on the Dhamma.
+And in a dream, can't there be a moment of reading?
+It is not exactly like when we are not dreaming, but the idea is there.
+Doesn't one in a dream go somewhere, just like now — whether kusala or akusala?
+Helping others in a dream — and what is the moment of helping others now?
+A kusala moment or an akusala moment?

 So, thinking is thinking.
-It can think about anything, and it's not just only unwholesome thinking which has conditions to arise because thinking can be wholesome or unwholesome, no matter in a dream or not in a dream.
+It can think about anything, and it's not only unwholesome thinking which has conditions to arise, because thinking can be wholesome or unwholesome, no matter whether it is in a dream or not.

-What about thinking about the good deeds that you have done, and thinking about kusala moments in a dream, about that which you have done?
-The same, kusala.
+What about thinking about the good deeds that you have done, and thinking about kusala moments in a dream — about what you have done?
+It is the same — kusala.
 Kusala cannot be akusala, for sure.
-But while there are sense-door in between, like now, it seems like there are more sense-door processes than mind-door ones.
-But in truth, mind-doors are more than sense-doors.
+But while there are sense-doors in between, like now, it seems like there are more sense-door processes than mind-door ones.
+But in truth, mind-door processes are more frequent than sense-door ones.
 Isn't that right?
 [Yes.]

 Exactly the same as dreaming.
-But what is more?
-The sense-doors are more or the mind-doors are more?
-Or what appears more?
-The object which is seen or the object of thinking?
+But which is more?
+Are the sense-doors more, or are the mind-doors more?
+Or what appears more — the object which is seen, or the object of thinking?
 Who knows?
 But thinking can be kusala, for sure.

-Just like now, how many moments of kusala?
+Just like now, how many moments of kusala are there?
 Less or more than akusala?
-The same as in dreaming.
-And what is more?
-The attachment and ignorance following the seeing process or in the process of seeing?
+It is the same as in dreaming.
+And what is more — the attachment and ignorance following the seeing process, or that which is in the process of seeing itself?
 And seeing sees all day.
 What about dreaming?
-It's not all day.
-It's not all night.
-So, what's more in a day or in a dream?
+It's not all day, nor is it all night.
+So, what occurs more during the day or in a dream?
 [Akusala.]

-Both in a day and in a dream.
-And can there be kusala in between the sense-door process in a day?
+Both during the day and in a dream.
+And can there be kusala in between the sense-door processes during the day?
 [Yes.]

-So, the same applies to dreaming, in a dream.
-There can be moments of kusala as there can be moments of kusala while not dreaming.
+So, the same applies in a dream.
+There can be moments of kusala, just as there can be moments of kusala while not dreaming.
 But the mind-door processes condition the idea of dreaming.
-Even now, the mind-door processes are more than sense-door processes.
-But the sense-door processes seems to be there all day, there seems to be seeing all day, and the other processes of sense-doors too.
+Even now, the mind-door processes are more frequent than sense-door processes.
+But the sense-door processes seem to be there all day — there seems to be seeing all day, and the other sense-door processes too.
 That's why we don't take it for a dream, but life is a dream.
-No matter it's night dream or day dream, thinking is there.
-[But, Acharn, at the moment of kusala, do we call it daydream?]
+No matter whether it's a night dream or a day dream, thinking is there.
+[But, Ajahn, at the moment of kusala, do we call it a daydream?]

-It doesn't matter what we call it, day or night dream.
+It doesn't matter what we call it — a day or a night dream.
 It is as it is.
 Kusala is kusala.
 Akusala is akusala.
-What about heaven, Brahma plane?
-Is there mind-door?
-There can be doubt whether they dream or not, see.
+What about the heaven or Brahma planes?
+Is there a mind-door?
+There can be doubt about whether they dream or not, you see.
 What is longer, night or day?

-It's not a matter of using any word to represent the thinking in different manners, but the truth is that citta is citta.
+It's not a matter of using different words to represent thinking in different ways, but the truth is that citta is citta.
 Thinking is not seeing, that's all.
-No matter we take it for a dream or not a dream, here or there, heaven or hell.
+It does not matter whether we take it to be a dream or not, here or there, in heaven or in hell.
 Who knows?
 Thinking is always thinking.
 It cannot be changed.
-It is conditioned to arise and falls away instantly, no matter in a dream or not in a dream; that's the way it is.
-But the idea about it is there.
+It is conditioned to arise and it falls away instantly, no matter whether it is in a dream or not; that's the way it is.
+But the idea about it must be there.

-Dream, when there is more thinking than the other doorways
+Dreaming: when there is more thinking than through the other doorways

-Does anyone sleep during the day, not at night?
+Does anyone sleep during the day, instead of at night?
 [Many people.]

-Many people, but sleeping is sleeping.
-Mind-door processes.
-We can think a lot without paying any attention to any sense-door object at all, while there are so many sense-door-processes too, in between.
+Many people do, but sleeping is sleeping — these are mind-door processes.
+We can think a lot without paying any attention to any sense-door object at all, even while there are so many sense-door processes in between.

-But when we talk about the word 'dream', it's just thinking, more thinking than the other doorways.
-And thinking can think about anything, even if it hasn't appeared in this life.
-There can be moment of such thinking about that which hasn't been seen before at all in this life.
+But when we use the word 'dream', it's just thinking — more thinking than experiencing through the other doorways.
+And thinking can be about anything, even if it hasn't appeared in this life.
+There can be a moment of thinking about something which hasn't been seen before at all in this life.
 But by conditions, thinking can think about anything.
-Isn't it true?
+Isn't that true?
 [Yes.]

-Even right now, thinking can think about anything, like we are now thinking about dreaming.
+Even right now, thinking can think about anything, just as we are now thinking about dreaming.

 What is it?
-Whether it can be kusala or whether it cannot be kusala, or whether it can be either, by conditions - the javana moments.
-So many conditions for each moment to arise.
+Whether it can be kusala, or whether it cannot be kusala, or whether it can be neither?
+By conditions — the javana moments.
+There are so many conditions for each moment to arise.

-So, we consider again and again, can there be kusala citta while dreaming?
+So, we consider again and again: can there be kusala citta while dreaming?
 If not, why not?
-Because it's thinking.
-It's mind-door process.
+Because it's thinking; it's a mind-door process.
 It can think about anything.
-Tonight, dreaming about kusala deeds, paying respect, in a dream, to the person who deserves it.
-Is it wholesome, at that moment?
-It's not killing.
-It's not bad words towards that person who deserves respect.
+Tonight, one might dream about kusala deeds — paying respect, in a dream, to a person who deserves it.
+Is it wholesome at that moment?
+It's not killing; there are no bad words directed towards that person who deserves respect.

 So, can there be kusala citta in a dream?
 If not, why not?
-Can anyone stop conditions for kusala to arise in mind-door processes, no matter it's in a dream or not in a dream?
+Can anyone stop the conditions for kusala to arise in mind-door processes, no matter whether it's in a dream or not?

-What we call dreaming are moments when there's no sense-door processes, not for as long or as much as in daylight, during the day.
+What we call dreaming are moments when there are no sense-door processes — at least not for as long or as much as during the day.

 Let's see tonight's dream, whether it's kusala or akusala.
-Just like now. mind-door.
-What is this moment, kusala or akusala?
-[It is kusala Ajahn.]
+Just like now, at the mind-door.
+What is this moment — kusala or akusala?
+[It is kusala, Ajahn.]

 And the previous moment?
 [Akusala.]